-Located in north of Antwerp, in the village of Brecht, this remarkable building seems to be escaped from some fantastic Hollywood movie or even more a Pixar animation cartoon.
-The design of the house in done in a very strange way, in a eclectic style incorporating elements from the neo-Flemish Renaissance, the traditional brick and sandstone style and the cottage style, all combined.
+Located in the north of Antwerp, in the village of Brecht, this remarkable building seems to be escaped from some fantastic Hollywood movie or even more a Pixar animation cartoon.
+The design of the house is done in a very strange way, in an eclectic style incorporating elements from the neo-Flemish Renaissance, the traditional brick and sandstone style, and the cottage style, all combined.
 Architect Ernest Pilgrims draw the plans for the castle.
-It was build in 1834 by the family Nottebohm as a summerhouse.
-The family used it till 1943 when the German army occupied it in the second World War.
-After the war the family didn't use it a lot anymore and in 1950 they rent the castle as a hotel and restaurant.
+It was built in 1834 by the family Nottebohm as a summerhouse.
+The family used it till 1943 when the German army occupied it in the Second World War.
+After the war, the family didn't use it a lot anymore and in 1950 they rented the castle as a hotel and restaurant.
 Later the company who rented the castle went broke and the family had the plan to sell the castle in 1980.
 However with no luck, so the building stood empty for years and got in decay.
 Ultimately, the villa was demolished by the municipal council in 2018 due to overdue land taxes.